Joe Hurd: Facebook

-In 2015, Hurd joined Facebook in Menlo Park, CA to lead the emerging businesses team in the company's Global Marketing Solutions division.
+In 2015, Hurd joined Facebook in Menlo Park, California, to lead the emerging businesses team in the company's Global Marketing Solutions division.
 Hurd led a team focused on go-to-market operations and strategy for a number of Facebook's new business initiatives.

+Public Company Board Service

+Hurd has become well-known for his extensive public company board service, primarily with companies listed on the London Stock Exchange.
+His first board was in 2018 with GoCo Group plc (LSE: GOCO), which was acquired by Future plc in February 2021.
+After GoCompare, Hurd joined the boards of Trustpilot in 2021, where he is the designated Non-Executive Director for Workforce Engagement and sits on the Audit, Remuneration and Nominating Committees; Hays plc in 2021, where he Chairs the ESG Committee and sits on the Audit, Remuneration Committees; and Lloyd's of London (privately held), where he sits on the Audit, Risk, ESG and Nominations Committees.

+In the United States, Hurd served as the Lead Independent Director of SilverBox Engaged Merger Corp I, which listed on the Nasdaq in March 2021 and subsequently merged with Black Rifle Coffee Company in February 2022.

 Advising startup founders

 In 2003, Hurd founded a business consultancy, the Katama Group, LLC.
 He advises startup founders on market entry/business development/financing and strategy issues and invests in early-stage companies.
-Past clients and investments include Outside GC (legal services), Verisk Analytics, Antengo (mobile commerce), UniversityNow (MOOC for working class and first-time college students), FollowAnalytics (mobile app analytics), the Savannah Fund (African venture capital), and FounderDating (entrepreneur-focused social network, sold 2016).

 Public service

 Bullis Charter School

 In January 2013, Hurd joined the board of directors of Bullis Charter School, the top-ranked charter school in the State of California.
 Hurd joined Bullis Charter to bring his expertise in public policy and public relations to the school.
 In 2014, Bullis Charter School entered into a five-year standstill agreement to end outstanding litigation with the Los Altos School District, and Hurd has been quoted in local papers calling for increased dialogue to resolve the lawsuits.
 Hurd stepped down as Board Chair and President of the Bullis Charter School Board in 2020.